 Mental Health in Washington

-Although Washington, D.C. is home to only 650,000 people - nearly all of which are White or African-American2 - as the seat of our nation's government, it is representative of the many peoples and cultures that comprise the United States.
-However, Washington, D.C. struggles to provide adequate services to some citizens who need mental health attention.
-Nearly 30,000 children and adults in D.C. live with a serious mental illness, but only 42 percent of adults in the city receive the services they need.
+Washington, D.C. is home to 650,000 people, nearly all of which are Caucasian or African-American.2 As the seat of our nation's government, it is representative of the various individuals and cultures that comprise the United States.
+However, Washington, D.C. struggles to provide adequate services to some citizens who require mental health attention.
+Nearly 30,000 children and adults in D.C. live with a serious mental illness, yet only 42 percent of adults in the city receive the services they need.
 As a result, the city's criminal justice system handles a large number of cases involving children and adults whose mental health needs have gone unmet.3

 George Washington University is one of the nation's premiere colleges and offers a comprehensive program in counselor education for those who seek to work in the field of mental health.
 The program includes multiple post-master's degree options and is accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
 Graduates from the program are eligible for licensure in the city through the Board of Professional Counseling.5

 1. National Museum of Natural History.
 (2014).
 Exhibitions.

 2. United States Census Bureau.
 (2014).
 State and County Quickfacts - District of Columbia.

 Retrieved from http://quickfacts.census.gov/qfd/states/11000.html

 3. National Alliance on Mental Health.
 (2010).
 State Statistics - District of Columbia.

 4. Catholic Charities of the Archdiocese of Washington.
 (2010).
 Behavioral Health Services.